Memetic Search for Green Vehicle Routing Problem with Private Capacitated Refueling Stations: Memetic Search for GrVRP-PCAFS

 Firstly, we explain the total quality function in Eq.~(\ref{eq:fit}).
 The total quality \(\Psi(\varphi)\) of a solution \(\varphi\) is calculated by summing the total distance \(TD(\varphi)\) and the total penalty \(P(\varphi)\).

-This function assesses the quality of a solution by considering both its efficiency (measured by total travel distance) and feasibility (penalizing constraint violations).
-A solution with a lower \(\Psi(\varphi)\) is considered better, as it indicates lower cost and fewer constraint violations.
+This function assesses the quality of a solution by considering both its cost (measured by total travel distance) and feasibility (penalizing constraint violations).
+A solution with a lower \(\Psi(\varphi)\) is better.
 Additionally, \(\Psi(\varphi)\) is used in local search to evaluate the quality of neighboring solutions.

 Next, we introduce two ranking functions \(fit(\varphi)\) and \(dc(\varphi)\) that rank the solutions based on their total quality and diversity contribution, respectively.